Goya – The Bitter Melon

 If you live in Japan, your local home store will probably start putting out baby goya plants around the beginning of spring.
 If not, or if you feel more adventurous, you can buy seed packets or try to grow them from the seeds within a goya (if you do this, you’ll probably want to let it ripen rather than eat it).

 As with most vine plants there are two approaches to germination.
 The common method is to place two seeds in a small plastic pot with standard potting soil until the seeds germinate.
+You don’t need to pre-soak the seeds.
 It can take a week or more for this to happen.
 If more than one of the seeds sprouts, you’ll want to pull one out.
 Once the plant develops two major leaves you can then transplant it to your garden.
 This method tends to produce fruit faster, but may not produce as much.

 When deciding on a place for your goya, think about what you want from it.
 In Japan, the summer and fall, goya’s growing season, is also known for typhoons.
 You may want to plant in an area protected from the wind.
 If you use a strong enough net, your goya may survive even typhoons.
 You will also want an area that gets full sunlight at least half the day.
 Goya is flexible in that it can be planted on balconies if you use pots instead of a garden.

 If you want your goya primarily for food, you’ll want a larger area where you can set up a lower “tunnel” or area of netting that will give the goya plenty of room to spread out and soak up the sun.
 You’ll want to keep the height down to a level that you can easily reach to cut free the fruit.

 If you are more interested in goya’s shading properties and want to create a green curtain to shade a wall or window, then you can let the goya go much higher in the knowledge you might not be able to easily get to all the melons that develop.